Bruce Anstey: 2004

-Signed by TAS Suzuki in 2004, Anstey's reputation for consistency saw him finish on the podium in all the races he entered at the TT.
+Signed by TAS Suzuki in 2004, Anstey finish on the podium in all the races he entered at the TT.
 A 3rd place in the opening Formula 1 was followed by victory in the 1000cc Production race.
 A trio of 2nd-place finishes then followed as Anstey took the runner up spot in the Junior 600cc, the Production 600cc and the Senior TT respectively.

 2004 TT results

 2005

 Again Anstey was entered in five races at the 2005 Isle of Man TT, producing mixed results.
 Problems with his TAS Suzuki GSX-R1000 Superbike saw him retire in both races in which the machine featured.
-On the plus side Anstey took victory in the Superstock TT cementing his reputation in the class.
+On the plus side Anstey took victory in the Superstock TT.
 Following this he took 4th place in the opening Supersport race but retired in the following one.
 Anstey's week ended with his retirement in Friday's Senior.

 2005 TT results

 2006

 In the 2006 TT practices, Anstey achieved the unofficial current top speed record for the Mountain Course of 206 mi/h at the end of Sulby straight on a Suzuki 1000cc machine.
-This speed value was registered by the on-board datalogging equipment and so cannot be considered as an official record.
+This speed value was registered by the on-board datalogging equipment and so is not an official record.

 2006 TT results

 2007

-At the Centenary TT of 2007, Anstey failed to finish in the opening Superbike Race, but swiftly made up for it by claiming victory in the Superstock event winning by 40 seconds over John McGuinness.
+At the Centenary TT of 2007, Anstey failed to finish in the opening Superbike Race, but claimed victory in the Superstock event winning by 40 seconds over John McGuinness.
 Anstey missed out on a podium place in the Supersport race finishing 4th, which was followed by another retirement in the highlight Senior TT.

 2007 TT results

 2008

 In 2008, Anstey opened his account by claiming the runner up spot in the Superbike race.
 This was followed by an initial victory in the opening Supersport only for Anstey to be subsequently stripped of the 1st place.
 Having defied a heavy cold to win the race, he was disqualified following an inspection of his machine, which found the exhaust cam did not meet regulations.
-However just two days later on Wednesday 4 June Anstey swept to victory in the second Supersport Junior race in which he was involved in a thrilling dice on corrected time with Ian Hutchinson.
+However just two days later on Wednesday 4 June Anstey won the second Supersport Junior race in which he was involved in a dice on corrected time with Ian Hutchinson.
 Following over 150 miles of racing, Anstey came home in a time of 1'13:35.71 at an average speed of 123.041 mph.
 On his second lap he also broke the lap record for the race with an average speed of 125.359 mph.

 The Senior TT again proved a disappointment for Anstey, with him posting a retirement.

 To celebrate his Supersport Junior TT win, Suzuki released a GSXR-600 K8 replica of Anstey's Relentless by TAS Suzuki race bike.

 2008 TT results

 2009

-Anstey's campaign at the 2009 Isle of Man TT proved particularly frustrating.
-A 2nd place in the second Supersport race being the highlight with retirements in the other four races.
+In Anstey's campaign at the 2009 Isle of Man TT he was 2nd in the second Supersport, but retired in the other four races.